Self-Supervised Learning for Recommender Systems: A Survey: Generative Methods

 \section{Generative Methods}

-Generative SSR methods are based on the idea that by reconstructing the original input with its corrupted version, the intrinsic correlations in the data can be encoded to benefit the recommendation task.
-In this section, we mainly focus on the MLM-based generative SSR methods which are one of the current trends.
-According to the reconstruction objectives, we divide generative SSR methods into two categories: \textbf{Structure Generation} and \textbf{Feature Generation}.
+Generative SSR methods aim to encode intrinsic correlations in data by reconstructing the original input with its corrupted version.
+We divide these methods into two categories based on their reconstruction objectives: \textbf{Structure Generation} and \textbf{Feature Generation}.
+The surveyed generative methods are summarized in Table \ref{Table: generative methods}